Martin Olsson: Swansea City

 On 17 January 2017, it was announced that Olsson had signed for Premier League club Swansea City for around £4 million.
 Olsson scored his first goal on 12 February 2017 in a match against reigning champions Leicester City in a 2–0 victory for the Welsh club.

 Olsson became a first team regular in the 2017–18 season, making a total of 36 appearances, but could not prevent the club with relegation at the end of that season.
 This meant that Olsson was set for a fourth Premier League relegation, same as Robert Green and former Norwich teammate Sébastien Bassong, but one off the current record holders Hermann Hreiðarsson and Nathan Blake.

 The club confirmed on 18 May 2019 that he will be released upon expiry of his contract.

 Helsingborgs IF

 Olsson signed for Helsingborgs IF on a one-year contract ahead of the 2020 Allsvenskan season and played in 25 league games as Helsingborg was relegated to Superettan.

 Häcken BK

 After Helsingborg's relegation to Superettan, Olsson left the club to sign for the Allsvenskan club BK Häcken.
 He made 10 Allsvenskan appearances for the club during the 2021 season before being bought by the reigning Swedish Champions Malmö FF.

 Malmö FF

 On 12 August 2021, Malmö FF announced the signing of Olsson.

 On 19 January 2023, Malmö's manager Henrik Rydström announced that Olsson had been partially suspended from training and the team's match squad due to repeated late arrival for meetings and training sessions.

+On 3 March 2024, during the final game of the Swedish Cup group stage, Varberg forward Yusuf Abdulazeez was shown a second yellow and subsequently a red card after a tackle on Derek Cornelius.
+In the commotion that ensued, Olsson punched Robin Tranberg in the jaw and was instantly shown a red card.
+A police report was filed against Olsson but Malmö Police dismissed it shortly after.
+Following the incident, the Swedish Football Association punished Olsson with a five match suspension until April 22, 2024.